-Vehicle Emergency Equipment: With replacing older vehicles with new vehicles per the state's acquisition process it is anticipated 5 vehicles will be replaced in FY2021 and the equipment and accessories necessary will cost approximately \$10,000.
-This will result in a need to update outdated safety equipment with new equipment on said vehicles.
-It is anticipated that this equipment will include exterior lighting, bar lights, speakers and mounts, siren and light controller, cb radios, consoles, laptop mounts, dashlights, rear directional mounts and other accessories as necessary to complete the package.
+Vehicle Emergency Equipment: With updating old equipment in at least 5 vehicles as well as replacing older vehicles with new vehicles per the state's acquisition process with our outright purchasing vehicles and/or leasing vehicles it is anticipated 5 vehicles will be replaced in FY2024.
+It is believed that to update equipment and accessories in older vehicles as well as new vehicles that the anticipated cost will be approximately \$45,000.
+It is anticipated that this equipment will include exterior lighting, bar lights, in-car cameras, speakers and mounts, siren and light controller, cb radios, consoles, laptop mounts, dashlights, rear directional mounts and other accessories as necessary to complete the package.

 Mobile and Portable Radios: With obtaining new vehicles obtaining new mobile and portable radios is a must as they will be more compatible with new equipment but will also enable us to provide our officers with safety through communications.
-The estimated cost is \$4,000 per radio for a total purchase price of \$20,000.
+The estimated cost is \$4,000 per radio for a total purchase price of \$40,000.